 How to Get Started

 The best way to send letters to military members overseas is through an organization that supports our troops.
-The standard method of starting a letter is to write “Dear Hero” and to introduce yourself.
 The troop who receives the letter will then have the choice to write back.

 There are a few organizations that coordinate pen pals.
-Each has a different method for doing so, so it’ll help to read a group’s policies to ensure your letter correspondence success.
+Each has a different method for doing so, so it’ll help to read a group’s policies to ensure the success of your letter correspondence.

 Keystone Soldiers is located in Pennsylvania and they support overseas service members by coordinating letter correspondence and care package mailings since 2002.
 They’ve sent an average of 5,000 letters a year.